Sangam (1964 Hindi film)

+Sangam released on 18 June 1964.
+It emerged as a major commercial success, grossing ₹8 crore worldwide, ranking as the highest-grossing Hindi film of the year, and the second highest-grossing film of the decade behind Mughal-E-Azam (1960).

-Internationally the film released in the Soviet Union in 1964 and Turkey in 1968, as well as Bulgaria, Greece and Hungary.
-Director Dasari Narayana Rao remade the film in Telugu and Kannada languages as Swapna (1981).
-The film also remade in Turkish as Arkadaşımın Aşkısın (1968).
+Internationally, the film was released in the Soviet Union in 1964.
+It inspired Michael Bay's War film Pearl Harbor (2001) and was remade in Telugu and Kannada languages as Swapna (1981) by Dasari Narayana Rao.

-Plot summary
+Plot

-Sundar, Gopal and Radha have been friends since childhood.
+Sundar, Radha and Gopal have been friends since childhood.
 As they grow into adults, Sundar develops an obsessive romantic attraction to Radha; for him, she is the only woman in the world.
 However, Radha prefers Gopal, who is also in love with her, and systematically resists Sundar's advances.
 Matching Sundar's great love for Radha is his unswerving devotion to his friendship with Gopal.
 Sundar confides his feelings for Radha to Gopal, who decides to sacrifice his love for his friend's sake.

 Eventually, Sundar enlists in the Indian Air Force and is assigned a dangerous mission in Kashmir, delivering items to soldiers fighting there.
 Before leaving, he extracts a promise from Gopal, whom he trusts implicitly, never to let any man come between Radha and himself while he is away.
 Sundar subsequently completes his mission, but his aircraft is shot down and he is listed as killed in action and presumed dead.
 For his bravery, he is awarded the Param Vir Chakra.
 The news saddens Radha and Gopal, but they are nonetheless now free to profess their love for one another.
 Among other expressions of love, Gopal writes her an unsigned love letter that touches her and which she hides away.
 Just when they begin taking steps to be married, Sundar returns, safe and sound.
 The self-effacing Gopal sacrifices his love once more, stepping back into the shadows and watching as the reborn Sundar resumes his wooing of Radha.
 Before Sundar enlisted, Radha's parents did not like him, but after he was awarded the Param Vir Chakra, they happily marry their daughter to him.